-Welcome to Parish/School! nrish/school ministry staff.
-Whether you are naintenance of our buildings and grounds, the other ministry, you play an important role in at vision and mission we have adopted.
-Only in his mission can we hope to meet the expectations nere as an opportunity to offer the people of this as we are providing you with just compensation widing your best for This handbook provides the framework of shall can provide clarity, please let me know. ring your talents.
-If you have any questions or if Once again, welcome to us as we share the glory of God within our cor I hope you enjoy working with mmunity.
+Welcome to Parish/School! want to welcome you as a vital part of our parish/school ministry staff.
+Whether you are nvolved in the education of our children, the maintenance of our buildings and grounds, the planning of our liturgical celebrations or some other ministry, you play a key role in at for Parish/School.
+As an employee it is vital that you support the v working together with a commitment toward this of our parish/school and our Church. ision and mission we have adopted.
+Only in smission can we hope to meet the expectations We hope that you will view your employment he parish/school the best that you can give.
+Just a for your efforts, we ask that you commit to prove Parish/School. s we are providing you with just compensation This handbook provides the framework of sharing land provide clarity, please let me know. ng your talents.
+If you have any questions or if Once again, welcome to us as we share the glory of God within our com I hope you enjoy working with munity.
 God's Blessings, {Pastor/Parish Director}